 What contains white flour?
 The obvious items such as wonder bread, pastries, pasta etc come to mind but also be sure to check the label because even some items labeled “wheat” may sneak in white flour if you’re not careful.
 Instead, look for labels that say “Whole Grain”.
 My favorite brand of whole grain bread is Ezekiel bread.
 It tastes great, has wonderful health benefits, and is overall better for you.
 You can usually find it in the freezer section of your grocery store.

 What can you do to reduce your white flour intake?
 Swap out white bread for whole grain bread, swap out regular pasta for whole grain or Tinkyada Rice pasta (this stuff is delicious!), and consider skipping the Starbucks pastries altogether.

 3. Processed Foods

 Unfortunately we live in a world where we want things now (or ten minutes ago).
 This mindset has transferred over into our meal choices which is why we have things such as Ramen Noodles, freezer meals, Spaghettios and other “meals” that take less than 5 minutes to make.
-These food items typically contain an increased amount of added/refined sugars, contain high amounts of bad fats (click HERE for a great article on good, health fats to try instead), and are super high in sodium (Healthy Choice freezer meals have 500mg of sodium in ONE serving!!).
+These food items typically contain an increased amount of added/refined sugars, contain high amounts of bad fats, and are super high in sodium (Healthy Choice freezer meals have 500mg of sodium in ONE serving!!).